Red Indian fish: Distribution and habitat

 The Red Indian fish is endemic to the waters off southern Australia where it is found from Maroochydore in southern Queensland to Barragga Bay in southern New South Wales on the east coast and then from, Gulf St Vincent in South Australia to Shark Bay in Western Australia on the southern and western coasts.
 This demersal fish is only infrequently recorded in South Australia, suggesting that it may prefer deeper reefs there.
 It lives within communities of sponges on coastal reefs and estuaries as deep as 80 m.

+In NSW it is often seen at shallow depths by scuba divers.
+It is mostly seen inside bays or harbours and almost always only on the northern side of the inlet.
+Even more interestingly, when seen, it is normally on the northern side of rocks or sponges.
+It is rare to see on the southern side of inlets or even rocks.

+Very little is known about red indianfish from their birth till they reach almost adult size.
+Few, if any, photos exist of very small specimens.

 Biology

 The Red Indian fish is more active at night.
 Their colour and shape provides them with camouflage among their sponge dominated habitat.
-They are ambush predators and have hghly sedentary lifes which allows encrusting organisms to colonise their skin, to prevent this they regularly shed their skin.
+They are ambush predators and have highly sedentary lives which allows encrusting organisms to colonise their skin, to prevent this they regularly shed their skin.
 Otherwise little is known of their biology.

 Etymology of common name

 The Red Indian fish's common name derives from the long, high dorsal fin beginning on the head which resembles the headdress of a Native American chief as seen in popular Western films.